Continent: Definitions and application

 By convention, continents "are understood to be large, continuous, discrete masses of land, ideally separated by expanses of water".
+By this definition, all continents have to be an island of some metric.
 In modern schemes with five or more recognized continents, at least one pair of continents is joined by land in some fashion.
 The criterion "large" leads to arbitrary classification: Greenland, with a surface area of 2166086 sqkm, is only considered the world's largest island, while Australia, at 7617930 sqkm, is deemed the smallest continent.

-Earth's major landmasses all have coasts on a single, continuous World Ocean, which is divided into a number of principal oceanic components by the continents and various geographic criteria.
+Earth's major landmasses all have coasts on a single, continuous World Ocean, which is divided into several principal oceanic components by the continents and various geographic criteria.

+The geological definition of a continent has four criteria: high elevation relative to the ocean floor; a wide range of igneous, metamorphic and sedimentary rocks rich in silica; a crust thicker than the surrounding oceanic crust; and well-defined limits around a large enough area.